 - Changes to International bookings will incur a fee of $75 SGD per passenger per booking in addition to supplier change fees.

 - Cancellations to International bookings will incur a fee of $150 SGD per passenger per booking in addition to supplier cancellation fees.

-The above booking fees are non-refundable for changes of mind or cancellations by you
+The above servicing fees are non-refundable for changes of mind or cancellations by you.

 WE ARE UNABLE TO PROVIDE A REFUND TO YOU UNTIL WE RECEIVE THE FUNDS FROM THE RELEVANT SUPPLIER.